"

 There are 48 loud chirpers and 14 soft chirpers in the population.
 What percentage of crickets is heterozygous for loud chirping?

-Step 1: Start with the recessive
+Step 1: Start with the recessive allele and its corresponding phenotype

 We need to know what % of the population are soft chirpers.
-14 crickets out of a total of 62 animals.
+Fourteen crickets out of a total of 62 animals.
 Since these are individuals and since it is a genotype we are looking at q2.
 That means 14/62 or 0.225 are soft chirpers.

 Step 2: What is the recessive allele frequency?